pavoltravnik/maxims-of-law/maxims-of-law.md

 Quae ad unum finem loquuta sunt; non debent ad alium detorqueri.
 Words spoken to one end, ought not to be perverted to another.
 4 Co.
 14.

-Quae cohaerent personae person separari nequeunt.
+Quae cohaerent personae a persona separari nequeunt.
 Things which belong to the person ought not to be separated from the person.
 Jenk.
 Cent.
 28.

 Quae communi legi derogant stricte interpretantur.
 Laws which derogate from the common law ought to be strictly construed.
 Jenk.
 Cent.
 231.

 Quae contra rationem juris introducta sunt, non debent trahi in consequentiam.
 Things introduced contrary to the reason of the law, ought not to be drawn into precedents.
 12 Co.
 75.

-Quae dubitationis caus tollendae inseruntur communem legem non laedunt.
+Quae dubitationis causa tollendae inseruntur communem legem non laedunt.
 Whatever is inserted for the purpose of removing doubt, does not hurt or affect the common law.
 Co.
 Litt.
 205.

 Quae incontinenti vel certo fiunt inesse videntur.
 Whatever is done directly and certainly, appears already in existence.
 Co.
 Litt.
 236.

-Quae in auri acta sunt rite agi praesummuntur.
+Quae in auria acta sunt rite agi praesummuntur.
 Whatever is done in court is presumed to be rightly done.
 3 Buls.
 43.

 Quae in partes dividi nequeunt solida, a singulis praestantur.
 Things which cannot be divided into parts are rendered entire severally.
 6 Co.
 1.

 Quae inter alios acta sunt nemini nocere debent, sed prodesse possunt.
 Transactions between strangers may benefit, but cannot injure, persons who are parties to them.
 6 Co.
 1.

 Quae malasunt inchoata in principio vex bono peragantur exitu.
-Things bad in the commence ment seldom end well.
+Things bad in the commencement seldom end well.
 4 Co.
 2.

 Quae non valeant singula, juncta juvant.
 Things which do not avail singly, when united have an effect.
 3 Buls.
 132.

 Quae praeter consuetudinem et morem majorum fiunt, neque placent, necque recta videntur.
 What is done contrary to the custom of our ancestors, neither pleases nor appears right.
 4 Co.
 78.

-Quae rerum natur prohibentur, null lege confirmata sunt.
-Whatis prohibited inthe nature of things, cannot be confirmed by law.
+Quae rerum natura prohibentur, nulla lege confirmata sunt.
+Whatis prohibited in the nature of things, cannot be confirmed by law.
 Finch's Law, 74.

 Quaecumque intra rationem legis inveniuntur, intra legem ipsam esse judicantur.
 Whatever appears within the reason of the law, ought to be considered within the law itself.
 2 Co.
 Inst.
 689.